 Method statements are hugely important in the construction industry and can ensure that all tasks are completed safely and efficiently.

 But what exactly is a method statement, and how is it any different to a risk assessment?
 And why do people fill out method statements?
+We’ll be answering these questions in this post, so keep reading to learn all about method statements in construction.

+A method statement is pretty much what you’d expect - it’s a statement that outlines exactly what you’ll be doing on a project.
 Method statements are used in conjunction with risk assessments to ensure that all tasks in a project are completed safely and effectively.
 When ensuring the health and safety of a project, method statements are necessary.

+These control measures make sure all workplace practices are carried out safely by everyone.
+A method statement includes information about the task, the workplace, the supervisor, and emergency contacts.
 You’ll need to include information about any PPE used and what other equipment will be used to keep workers, visitors, and passers-by safe from harm while tasks are in progress.

 In a method statement, you’d include the tasks you’d be completing from the start to the finish.
 This includes breaking down the task into steps so that it’s completely understandable and organised.

-Method statements are hugely important in the construction industry as a project can consist of countless different tasks, and construction sites can be full of hazards that need to be correctly identified.
+Method statements are hugely important in the construction industry, as a project can consist of countless different tasks, and construction sites can be full of hazards that need to be correctly identified.

-The tasks included in a method statement should be added in order to make things easier for employees and to streamline the task, leaving little room for error.
+The tasks included in a method statement should be added to make things easier for employees and to streamline the task, leaving little room for error.
 You should include timescales when writing the method statement - for example, how many hours each task is expected to take.

-Details should be added and extra steps should be taken while writing the method statement to ensure all possibilities are included.
+Details should be added, and extra steps should be taken while writing the method statement to ensure all possibilities are included.
 For example, if the project will produce waste materials, include information on how to effectively and safely dispose of the waste.
+You’ll also be required to provide details of the site on which the project is taking place.
+This means including accurate information about the location of the site, and whether the project is taking place in multiple locations.

-Any task should be completed with a trained supervisor present in order to reduce the risk of incidents occurring.
-The supervisor information is required as they are responsible for the safety of the team, and should take immediate action if something goes wrong in terms of health and safety.
+Another thing to include in a method statement is details of the supervisor and emergency contacts.
+Any task should be completed with a trained supervisor present to reduce the risk of incidents occurring.
+The supervisor's information is required, as they are responsible for the safety of the team and should take immediate action if something goes wrong in terms of health and safety.

 Method Statement vs Risk Assessment